Pret-a-LLOD/CIDER-EM-api/README.md

 Context and Inference baseD ontology alignER.

 **CIDER-EM** is a word-embedding-based system for monolingual and cross-lingual ontology alignment deveoped by the SID group (University of Zaragoza).
-It evolves the [CIDER-CL](https://github.com/jogracia/cider-cl) tool, deveoped at OEG (Universidad Politécnica de Madrid) and SID (University of Zaragoza) by including the use of word embeddings.
+It evolves the [CIDER-CL](https://github.com/jogracia/cider-cl) tool, deveoped at OEG (Universidad PolitÃ©cnica de Madrid) and SID (University of Zaragoza) by including the use of word embeddings.

 >    This program is free software: you can redistribute it and/or modify